Stayermax/MLzoomcamp_capstone_project/README.md

    1. Inner layer sizes for top (dense) layers of Xception and VGG16
    2. Structure of our custom CNN

-Final results of the models:
+Final results of the models on validation test after fine tuning:

 1. Xception with fine tuning - 82.6%
 2. Custom sequential model - 85.4%